supabase/supavisor/README.md

 - Connection buffering
   - Supports a fast (minutes) tenant Postgres database restart without interupting clients (aside from query latency)
 - High-availability
-  - When deployed as a pg_edge cluster and a pg_edge node dies connection pools should be quickly spun up or already available on other nodes when clients reconnect
+  - When deployed as a supavisor cluster and a supavisor node dies connection pools should be quickly spun up or already available on other nodes when clients reconnect
 - Postgres high-availability management
   - Primary database election on primary failure
   - Health checks